morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 	* array holds values is called Hash Table HT
 * We want a big table, small amount of keys
 ### Mid Square Method (square number and take middle r bits)
+* We are trying to minimize the number of collisions
+*